 ENTPs tend to prefer to connect over conversations about theories and ideas.
 ESFPs build connections by talking about more practical matters.
-This disconnect can make It harder for this personality pairing to instantly build a deep connection.
-It’s definitely possible but it can take a little longer.
+This disconnect can make it harder for this personality pairing to build a deep connection instantly.
+It’s definitely possible, but it can take a little longer.

 Part of building a strong connection involves respecting each other’s personalities and choices.
 Even if these types don’t see eye-to-eye on everything, if they work together and communicate, they will be able to see where each other is coming from.

 Connection is one of the most important pieces of the compatibility jigsaw puzzle, and it takes a little more effort for ENTP and ESFP couples because they aren’t always on the same wavelength.

 Conflict resolution can make or break a relationship, and it takes a conscious effort to get it right.
 In the heat of an argument, it can be easy to forget your partner’s needs and preferences, but this is the time when it’s most important to put yourself in their shoes.

 When it comes to conflict, ESFPs often prefer to take time to process the situation, while ENTPs are more likely to want to discuss the issues there and then.
 You will need to compromise at times like this and find a pace that works for both of you.

 ESFPs value harmony in their relationships, and it can take them longer to bring up issues than ENTPs, who are more direct.

 ENTPs should make an effort to listen and empathize as well as troubleshoot the problem while ESFPs should consider practical solutions rather than just focusing on emotions.